Is RJM Acquisitions Hurting Your Credit Score?

 Hope For Better Credit

-I have had some troubled financial times in the past.
+I have had some troubling financial times in the past.
 I found myself unemployed after my employer went under due to the downturn in the economy.
 My financial obligations started to stack up, and I was not able to pay even the minimum monthly payment on my credit cards.
 I watched helplessly as one after the other of my credit card balances fell into delinquency.

 My credit card accounts got sold to the third-party debt collection agencies and before I knew it, I was getting collection calls non-stop.